jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-08.md

 <sup>15</sup> Enki told Noah:

 {{< l a="Enki" >}}
-<sup>16</sup> Go out of the ark with your wife, sons, their wives. <sup>17</sup> Bring forth with thee every living thing that is with you, of all flesh, both of bird and cattle and of every creeping thing that creepeth on the earth; that they may breed abundantly in the earth, and be fruitful, and multiply upon the earth.
+<sup>16</sup> Go out of the ark with your wife, sons, their wives. <sup>17</sup> Bring forth with you every living thing that is with you, of all flesh, both of bird and cattle and of every creeping thing that creepeth on the earth; that they may breed abundantly in the earth, and be fruitful, and multiply upon the earth.
 {{< /l >}}